Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

    <div float="right" class="img"><img src="./resources/boot8.png" /></div>

-   - Question time: What is the differance between an ordered and unordered list?
+   - Question time: What is the difference between an ordered and unordered list?

    - Question time: What does the <mark>start</mark> attribute do in the second ordered list?